 Can I "unshare" a resource?
 Yes, just go through the same process you went through to share the resource and uncheck the class/student/group/teacher you want to "unshare" the folder with.

 If I add a resource to a folder I already shared, do I need to re-share the folder?
-No - the new resource will automatically be added to the recipients copy of the folder as well; there is no need to re-share.
+No - the new resource will automatically be added to the recipient's copy of the folder as well; there is no need to re-share.

 Can the recipients of a shared resource use it in lessons?
 Because the shared resources aren't owned by the recipient, they won't be able to add them to lessons.
-You can open the resources individually and add them to your bookshelf, allowing you to utilize them in lessons if you need!
+You can open the resources individually and add them to your bookshelf, allowing you to utilize them in lessons if you need them!

 If I want to share an individual resource that is in a folder, do I have to share the folder as well?
-Yes - if a resources is in a folder, the folder must also be shared in order to share the individual resource.
+Yes - if a resource is in a folder, the folder must also be shared in order to share the individual resource.

 Can I organize the resources in the Shared With Me section into folders?
 Since those resources are owned by others, you won't be able to organize them.

 What are the rules for adding resources from your Google Drive?
 1) You can only upload one file at a time from your Google Drive.
 2) You can only upload resources that are owned by you; you can't upload files that have been shared with you.
 3) You can't add resources from a shared drive.
 However, see the tip below for a way to address this!

 Use these steps to create a "shortcut" that will move a file from a Shared Drive into your own Google Drive:

 On your computer, go to drive.google.com and go to the Shared Drive that you are looking to access.